awslabs/sagemaker-deep-demand-forecast/README.md

 ## Deep Learning for time-series forecasting

-The most used approaches for time-series forecasting are auto-regressive methods such as [Auto Regressive Integrated Moving Average](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) (ARIMA) for **uni-variate time-series** data and [Vector Autoregression](https://en.wikipedia.org/wiki/Vector_autoregression) (VAR) for **multi-variate** time-series data.
+The status quo approaches for time-series forecasting include:

+* [Auto Regressive Integrated Moving Average](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) (ARIMA) for **univariate** time-series data and
+* [Vector Auto-Regression](https://en.wikipedia.org/wiki/Vector_autoregression) (VAR) for **multi-variate** time-series data

 These methods often require tedious data preprocessing and features generation prior to model training.
-One main advantage of Deep Learning (DL) methods such as LSTNet is automating the feature generation step with better prediction power and fast GPU-enabled training and deployment.
-DL methods shine when dealing with *large* number of (correlated) multi-variate time-series data that have *categorical features* and (a lot of) *missing values*.
-Neural network models can predict seasonality for new events since these global models learn patterns *jointly* over the whole dataset and can better extrapolate these learned regularities to new series.
+One main advantage of Deep Learning (DL) methods such as LSTNet is *automating the feature generation* step prior to model training such as incorporating various data normalization, lags, different time scales, some categorical data, dealing with missing values, etc. with better prediction power and fast GPU-enabled training and deployment.

+Please check out our [blog post](https://towardsdatascience.com/deep-demand-forecasting-with-amazon-sagemaker-e0226410763a) for more details.

 ## Getting started